dev-bittu/cryptography-in-termux/README.md

 ``If you just want to install cryptography for programming.
 Install python-cryptography from pkg or apt.
 But if you have virtual environment or a project demands a specific version of cryptography, it fails.
-Then the only way to follow the steps mentioned below 👇.
+Then the only way is to follow the steps mentioned below 👇.
 ``

 ### Quick Install